protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 ### Problem 4: Proof of Useful Space from hash-based PoS

 We know how to compile a graph-labeling based PoS into a Proof of Useful Space using the "additive compiler".
 Is the same compiler good for hash-table based constructions?
-In particular, hash-based constructions, such as the one in [[eprint 2017/893]{.ul}][17], are appealing because they naturally have a non-interactive initialization phase.
+In particular, hash-based constructions, such as the one in [eprint 2017/893][17], are appealing because they naturally have a non-interactive initialization phase.
 What is the best way to embed datas inside the advice of a hash-table based PoS that maintains the non-interactivity?,

 #### Directions

--   Does the concepts of catalytic space and replication (along with the examples) sketched in Pietrzak's [[paper]{.ul}][18] help in this sense?
+-   Does the concepts of catalytic space and replication (along with the examples) sketched in Pietrzak's [paper][18] help in this sense?

     -   For example: Is it possible to inject data inside the Proof of Space while running the initialization step instead of doing the addition at the end?